Rewa (princely state): Revolt of 1857

+However, the Maharaja of Rewa, under British pressure, eventually turned against Ranmat Singh.
+Despite initial sympathies for his cause, the Maharaja facilitated Ranmat Singh's capture.
+Thakur Ranmat Singh was arrested, charged with the murder of Europeans, and hanged in August 1860.

+This betrayal by the Rewa state highlights the complexities and internal conflicts during the 1857 Rebellion, where loyalty and resistance often intertwined in the fight against colonial rule.

 Rulers

 The predecessor state, Bandhogarh, was founded c.
 1140.
-The chiefs of Rewa were Baghel Rajputs descended from the Rajput Solanki clan, which ruled over Gujarat from the 10th to 13th century.
 Vyaghra Deo, a brother of a ruler of Gujarat, is said to have made his way into northern India around the middle of the 13th century and gained the fort of Marpha, 18 mi north-east of Kalinjar.
 His son Karandeo, married a Kalchuri (Haihaya) princess of Mandla, and received in dowry the fort of Bandhogarh which, until its destruction in 1597 by Akbar, was the Baghel capital.
 In 1298, Ulugh Khan, acting under orders of the sultan of Delhi, Alauddin Khilji, drove the last Vaghela ruler of Gujarat from his country and this is believed to have caused a considerable migration of Baghels to Bandhogarh.
 Until the 15th century, the Baghels of Bandhogarh were engaged in extending their possessions and escaped the attention of the Delhi Sultans, in 1498–1499, Sikandar Lodi failed in his attempt to take the fort of Bandhogarh.

 List of rulers

 The following is a list of known rulers of Rewa (or its predecessor state, Bandhogarh), in chronological order by their reign.
-They took the title of Raja or, from 1857, Majaraja or Maharaja.
+They took the title of Raja or, from 1857, Maharaja.